 Per- and Polyfluoroalkyl Substances.
 Per- and polyfluoroalkyl substances (PFAS) are manufactured compounds used for a variety of purposes in various industrial, commercial, and consumer applications.
-As of December 2018, three PFAS compounds are identified as toxic pollutants under New Mexico Administrative Code 20.6.2: perfluorohexane sulfonic acid, perfluorooctanoic acid, and perfluorooctane sulfate.
+As of June 2022, three PFAS compounds are identified as toxic pollutants under 20.6.2 New Mexico Administrative Code (NMAC): perfluorohexane sulfonic acid (PFHxS), perfluorooctanoic acid (PFOA), and perfluorooctane sulfate (PFOS).

 In monitoring years (MYs) 2020 and 2021, sampling for the three PFAS constituents listed above was performed at all IFGMP locations.
-For MY 2023:
+Beginning in MY 2024